ilikescience/mhs11/src/assets/writing/the-polish-paradox.md

 og:
   title: The polish paradox
   description: The more you polish, the less you see
+stub: We like to talk about polish in design, but what does it mean?
+Is it just a fancy word for quality?
+Or is there something deeper at play?
 ---

 Polish is a word that gets thrown out in conversations about craft, quality, and beauty.
 We talk about it at the end of the design process, before the work goes out the door: let's polish this up.
 Let's do a polish sprint.
 Could this use more polish?